 “The plan,” said Fauhurst.
 “I beg you consider it soon.”

-She hurried away from the door, deeper down the corridor, squeezing and releasing her fists.
+She rushed away from the door, hurrying deeper down the corridor, squeezing and releasing her fists.
 Lucernia losing the war?
-Unthinkable… Three turns and two hallways later, she stopped out of breath and leaned into a heavy burgundy tapestry to rest.
-One hand on her chest, she peered into her glowing companion, but the sphere of light offered no answers.
+Unthinkable!
+Three turns and two hallways later, she stopped and leaned into a heavy burgundy tapestry to catch her breath.
+One hand on her chest, she peered at her glowing companion, but the sphere of light offered no answers.
 It rotated back with a slight leftward tilt, as though the little thing had sentience to give her a worried look.

 Oh, why do I listen at that door?
 I always hear things that chill me to my very bones.
 But do I learn?